 Even in this condition, they were still good examples of Dryads Saddle (Cerioporus squamosus / Polyporus squamosus) – a polypore mushroom which can grow quite large indeed as you can see from the photos.
 All polypores (bracket fungus growing on trees) have ‘pores’ instead of gills where the spores disperse from.

 This species is a parasite (and/or Saprotroph which feeds off decaying matter) on deciduous trees such as elm, beech and sycamore causing severe ‘white rot’.
-They burst into life in late spring/early summer and can be found on stumps as well as living trees growing in clusters or singularly.
-Although edible, only young specimens are worth taking and don’t really taste that great anyway.
-Which is a shame because of their ample size even when younger.
+They burst into life in late spring/early summer and can be found on stumps as well as living trees (often 10-15ft up the trunk) growing in layered clusters (sometimes singularly).
+Although edible, only young specimens are worth taking as the texture and taste of the older flesh is unappetising.
+(See a great simple Dryads Saddle recipe here.

-Apart from it’s large dimensions (cap up to 60cm accross and stem up to 7cm) other identifiable characteristics are the brown scales which are spread in a semicircular pattern accross the ochre-yellow cap, the flesh of which is relatively thin.
-As shown in these pictures, once past it’s prime, the mushroom soon deteriorates, becoming very dry (especially helped along by this hot weather!) and infested with insects.
-Urgh!
-But nevertheless they are a great site to behold when in a large group.
+Apart from it’s large dimensions (cap up to 60cm across and stem up to 7cm) other identifiable characteristics are the brown scales which are spread in a semicircular pattern across the ochre-yellow cap, the flesh of which is relatively thin.
+As shown in these pictures, once past it’s prime, the mushroom soon deteriorates, becoming very dry (especially helped along by this hot weather!) and infested with insects!
+But nevertheless they are a great site to behold when in a large group like this.

 There are many old folklore stories behind mushrooms describing how they acquired their common names (sometimes several stories from several countries), and this one does not disappoint in originality.
 The ‘Saddle’ element derives from the shape of the cap which can sometimes resemble a horses saddle.
 The word Dryad means ‘Tree nymph’ in Greek mythology.
 I find myself imagining what the Dryads horse looks like!